-Although all Tennessee, summer resident hummingbirds are here by mid-May, most people will see very little of them and activity at feeders will be minimal and infrequent until at least early to mid-July when there is a sudden surge in activity.
+Although all Tennessee summer resident hummingbirds are here by mid-May, most people will see very little of them, and activity at feeders will be infrequent and minimal until at least early to mid-July when there is a sudden surge.

 It is thought by many the reason for this sudden surge is they have just "come back" from where they've been.
 Actually, it is that the summer resident hummingbirds have concluded raising one or even two broods of offspring and are ready to begin taking advantage of the free nectar in the feeders you've provided.
-Also, the added activity is indicative of recently fledged hummingbirds beginning to understand and visit the feeders.
-Then hummingbirds that have been north of us, as far as Canada, will begin their migration south and stop at feeders along the way.
+Also, the added activity is indicative of recently fledged hummingbirds beginning to understand and visit feeders.
+Then as we move into August hummingbirds that have been north of us, as far as Canada, will begin their migration south and stop at feeders along the way.

 It must be remembered hummingbirds don't travel all the way from central and south America because there are hummingbird feeders here.
 They DO NOT NEED the feeders but will take advantage of them when they are ready.
 Hummingbirds have been migrating here for thousands of years to breed and to take advantage of the abundance of insects, which is their primary food source.
 They would come here even if hummingbird feeders did not exist.

-Since hummingbirds feed on small insects an alternative way of feeding them is available.
-Try placing some fruit in a mesh sack and hang it near your hummingbird feeder.
+Since hummingbirds feed on small insects there is an alternative to offering only nectar.
+Try placing some fruit in a mesh sack or container with holes, and hang it near your hummingbird feeder.
 The fruit will draw fruit flies which the hummingbirds will readily devour.
 It is quite interesting to see a hummingbird dart its specialized tongue out to snag the flies.
-We have a new feeder in the store this year called the Humm-Bug that is designed to hold fruit and draw fruit flies.
-Check it out.
+Last year we introduced a new feeder called the Humm-Bug that is designed to hold fruit and draw fruit flies.